WordPress Full Site Editing: Your Essential 2026 Guide

 The Fundamentals of WordPress Full Site Editing

-The adoption of FSE by the WordPress community has been growing, with users appreciating its user-friendly nature and the wide array of customization options it offers.
+The adoption of FSE by the WordPress community has been growing steadily, with users appreciating its visual approach and the wide array of customization options it offers.
+If you are building a new site today, FSE with a block theme is the recommended approach.

 What Is Full Site Editing (FSE)?

-With Full Site Editing it is now possible to edit header, footer, or any other template part all from a single place, eliminating the need to navigate between multiple admin pages
+With Full Site Editing it is now possible to edit your header, footer, or any other template part all from a single place, eliminating the need to navigate between multiple admin pages.

 Advantages of Full Site Editing in WordPress